v-ticket/hermitage/README.md

 * Or any other files
 * No version system for files
-* To save File via api 'extension' variable should be present in the header
+* To save File via api - 'extension' variable should be present in the head

 ### Signing write requests